JehanneOS/jehanneos.github.io/_posts/2018-11-15-simplicity-awakes.markdown

 There is a catch, however.
 Plan 9 (like early Unix), is a system evolving as a whole.
 This is particularly visible in the [9front repository](http://code.9front.org/hg/plan9front/).
-The whole system evolve together, all programs are modified consistently, answering to the ever changing needs of [its users](http://cat-v.org/).
+The whole system evolves together, all programs are modified consistently, answering to the ever changing needs of [its users](http://cat-v.org/).

 Plan 9 is **one** application of computers.
 An operating system split into several executables, but still **one thing**.

-So in its asymptotic path toward completeness, the whole system slowly progress together.
-When it provides 90% of required functionality, it really means 90%.
+So in its asymptotic path toward completeness, all pieces progress together.
+When they provides 90% of required functionality, it really means 90%.
 Or 95%.
 Or 97%.
 Or 99%.

 But what if we split the system into independent components and assign